Homoranthus biflorus: Taxonomy and naming

-Homoranthus biflorus was first formally described in 1991 by Lyndley Craven and S.R.Jones and the description was published in Australian Systematic Botany.The specific epithet (biflorus) means "two flowered".
+Homoranthus biflorus was first formally described in 1991 by Lyndley Craven and Sandra Raelene Jones and the description was published in Australian Systematic Botany.
+The specific epithet (biflorus) means "two flowered".

 Distribution and habitat

 This homoranthus grows in heath and woodland on volcanic ridges on the Northern Tablelands of New South Wales.

 Conservation status

 Locally common though restricted in distribution, Barbara Briggs and John Leigh (1996) gave this species a conservation code of 2RCat;.
 However 2RC is more appropriate given that some plants near Pindarri Dam are unreserved.